 There is something incredibly special about the bond between grandparents and grandchildren, and it’s so much deeper than fresh cookies and free babysitting.

-Here are five reasons why a close bond with one's grandparents is an amazing gift:
+Here are five reasons why a close bond between grandparents and grandchildren is an amazing gift

 1. They’ll have a built-in support system

 The Boston Globe reports that children who are close to their grandparents have fewer emotional and behavioral problems, and are better able to cope with traumatic life events, like a divorce or bullying at school.